Dr Richard Dune

 Navigating the health and social care world can sometimes feel like learning a new language.
 The UK's Health and Safety Executive (HSE) provides a wealth of guidelines and regulations that care providers must adhere to, and understanding the key terms is the first step towards compliance.

-In this article, Dr Richard Dune will discuss the importance of language in health and safety within care settings, highlighting its role in achieving compliance and maintaining the highest safety standards.
+In this blog, Dr Richard Dune will discuss the importance of language in health and safety within care settings, highlighting its role in achieving compliance and maintaining the highest safety standards.

 Common health and safety terms